-• Obtaining the controls report over asset management services provided by the Investment Manager.
+Obtaining the controls reports to 31 March 2023 and 30 May 2023 and the bridging letters from those dates to 30 June 2023 over investment management services, including unit pricing, provided by the Investment Fund Administrator and the Investment Manager.
 We evaluated the evidence provided by the controls reports over the design and operating effectiveness of the key controls.

-For all investments in unlisted investment funds, we agreed the redemption price at 30 June 2022 to the confirmation provided by the Investment Manager.
+For all investments in unlisted investment funds, we agreed the redemption price at 30 June 2023 to the confirmation provided by the Investment Manager.
 We evaluated that the redemption price represents fair value by:

-• Comparing the redemption price at 30 June 2022 to recent transactions to support the fair value of the investments.

-• Comparing the net asset value per unit calculated based on the latest audited financial statements of the underlying unlisted investments funds to the published unit price on that date to provide evidence on reliability of unit pricing; and

-• Assessing whether the fair value of underlying assets and liabilities of the unlisted investment funds are primarily determined through observable market data.
+- Comparing the redemption price at 30 June 2023 to the Investment Manager's published unit price to support the fair value of the investments. - Comparing the net asset value per unit calculated based on the latest audited financial statements of the underlying unlisted investments funds to the published unit price on that date to provide evidence on reliability of unit pricing; and - Assessing whether the fair value of underlying assets and liabilities of the unlisted investment funds are primarily determined through observable market data.

-For existence, we agreed the investments held by the Plan at 30 June 2022 to confirmations obtained directly from the Custodian and the Investment Manager.
+For existence, we agreed the investments held by the Plan at 30 June 2023 to confirmations obtained directly from the Custodian and the Investment Manager.